The icon of the space-age architecture and design of the late 1960s

 STUDIO SUURONEN’S EXHIBITION PRESENTS 50 FUTURO HOUSES AROUND THE WORLD

 The entrance hall of the Exhibition Centre WeeGee encompasses Studio Suuronen, named after architect Matti Suuronen.
-Studio Suuronen houses the exhibition Futuro world 50 years from mid-May to the end of 2018.
+Studio Suuronen houses the exhibition Futuro world 50 years.
 The exhibition presents the Futuro house as well as its international spread through photographs, captions and map graphics.
 The exhibition contains photographs of 50 Futuro houses around the world.
-The exhibition is an updated version of WeeGee’s Futuro world, which ran from June 2015 to January 2016.
-On request by the public, the exhibition now makes a comeback in honour of the jubilee year.

 At the exhibition, visitors can also see the documentary Futuro: A New Stance for Tomorrow (Director Mika Taanila, script Marko Home and Mika Taanila, Kinotar Oy, 1998).